 The rice cakes are sold at 500 yen for 3 skewers, each in a different flavor.
 You can also purchase the rice cakes from the shop directly.
 But why choose to miss out on this unique experience?

 Kakkōya Dango’s Business Hours and Access Information

-- Kakkōya Dango is open from 9:30 am to 3 pm from mid-March to November
+- Kakkōya Dango is open from 9:30 am to 2:30 pm or until sold out from mid-March to November.

 Ways to Enjoy Genbikei Gorge